-The Wonder Of Seeing The World Through Another’s Eyes
+The Magic Of Seeing The World Through Another’s Eyes

 How to set your opinions aside, and open the door to new perspectives